Cottage Sketch

 Collections:

 Special Collections: The most important of CHP’s holdings are its Tyrrell Collection, which deals with Joseph Burr Tyrrell, Canada’s last great explorer and the man who discovered the dinosaur fossils in Alberta and whose observations led to understanding continental drift.
-This large collection consists of glass plate negatives and positives of the Arctic explorations and Tyrell’s years in the Yukon during the Klondike Gold Rush.
-Two CHP members are converting the images to disc for future publication.
+This large collection consisted of glass plate negatives and positives of the Arctic explorations and Tyrell’s years in the Yukon during the Klondike Gold Rush.
+Two CHP members converted the images to disc for future publication.
 CHP has a collection of militaria, a small collection about Ambrose Small, the Canadian entertainment and theatre mogul, and assorted items related to the history of its study area.

 Another filing system consists of maps and copies of maps with attention to the study area but city-wide in scope.
 This collection includes a growing number of registered plans of subdivisions.